Particular/docs.particular.net/platform/servicepulse.include.md

 ServicePulse is a web application designed for administrators.
 It provides a clear, near real-time, high-level overview of how a system is currently functioning.
 The UI also provides common failure recovery operations, such as retrying failed messages.

-ServicePulse also has a rich, graphical view of [detailed performance metrics](/monitoring/metrics/in-servicepulse.md).
-These are shown at the level of logical endpoints, physical instances, and even individual message types.
+ServicePulse provides a rich, graphical view of [detailed performance metrics](/monitoring/metrics/in-servicepulse.md).
+These are shown for logical endpoints, physical instances, and even individual message types.